VT-ASIM-LAB/dataspeed_can_driver/README.md

 Dataspeed Drive-by-Wire Kit CAN Driver for CARMA
 ================================================

 This is a fork of the [dbw_mkz_ros](https://bitbucket.org/DataspeedInc/dbw_mkz_ros/src/master/) package that is used for connecting to and configuring the [Dataspeed Drive-by-Wire Kit](https://www.dataspeedinc.com/adas-by-wire-system/) for Lincoln MKZ / Ford Fusion vehicles.
+It may also work for other vehicles compatible with the [Dataspeed Drive-by-Wire Kit](https://www.dataspeedinc.com/adas-by-wire-system/), though this is not guaranteed.
 This fork has been modified to allow for building a Docker image that can serve as a CAN driver for the [CARMA Platform](https://github.com/usdot-fhwa-stol/carma-platform).

 Ubuntu 20.04 Installation
 -------------------------